 Feature Selection

 An iterative process was used to select a sparse subset of important variables in the Training set, using CovSel algorithm.
-Important Variables (ivs), (numbers chosen arbitrarily), were chosen for each pretreatment, labelling and cultivar.
-The selected variables were then used as input of the classification model.
+Iteratively top 5 to top 39 Important Variables (ivs), (numbers chosen arbitrarily), were chosen for each pretreatment, labelling and cultivar.
+The selected variables were then used as input for the classification model.

 Dataset with measured reflectance of only the chosen variables was saved in “CovSelTrain".
 The same ivs were selected from the Test Set,and saved in “CovSelTest".

-Selecting the Optimal number of Latent Variables for PLSDA
+Calibration of PLSDA models

+The selected variables as given by CovSel were then used as input of PLSDA.

 The Training set was split again, into Validation (70%) and Tuning (30%), randomly.
-Different models with different number of Latent Variables (LVs) were calibrated in Validation Set and tested in the Tuning set.
-The number of LVs was selected according to the model that showed the lowest prediction error.
+Different models with different number of Latent Variables (LVs) were calibrated in Validation set and tested in the Tuning set.
+The number of LVs was selected according to the model that showed the lowest prediction error in the Tuning set.

-F) Calibration and Validation of PLSDA models
+F) Validation of PLSDA models

 The PLSDA model, already optimized for the number of latent variables, was tested in “CovSelTest”, and classification parameters were obtained.

-G) Evaluation of PLSDA models
+G) Visualization and evaluation of results

 In this study, 10 parameters were used to evaluate the results: Sensitivity, Specificity, Precision, Accuracy and Balanced Accuracy, Geometric mean, F-measure, Youden index, Positive likelihood ratio, and Negative likelihood ratio.
 These are explained in detail in previous publications (Davide Ballabio, 2018; Akosa, 2017) and shown in Table .
 The evaluation should consider all of them simultaneously, because each one of them takes into account different characteristics of the general discrimination effectiveness.
+Google sheets were used in order to plot the results of this study.

 Table : Parameters commonly used to evaluate classification models.
 TN: True Positives; TN: True Negatives; FN: False Negatives; FP: False Positives.
 Source: Akosa, 2017.